fdegir/infra-workshop/openstack/README.md

 Please expore the tabs **Compute** and **Network** where you can see the instances, images, keypairs, networks, routers and so on.

+Once you spent enough time on exploring the dashboard, please open **Network** -> **Network Topology** and click **Launch Instance** from the upper right corner of the page, creating an instance on the same network **ws-net** as the instance we created using OSC earlier.

+Since the instances are on the same network, you should be able to ping the instances from each other and login to them using SSH.

 # Cleanup <a name="cleanup"></a>

 Before moving to the next part of the workshop, we need to cleanup the environment